Yes, Senator, Facebook Does Have A Profile On You

 David Carroll, a professor at the New School who is pursuing a lawsuit against Cambridge Analytica to better understand what data it has collected on him, was impressed by both Sen. Kennedy’s questioning and Stretch’s elusive response.
 “That was the most significant, most heated exchange I saw,” he said in a Twitter direct message.
 “The [Facebook] lawyer was exceptionally good at dodging it.”

 In terms of producing a “profile” on a user, a particular engineer at Facebook—or an executive like Stretch himself—may be constrained by company policy and technological safeguards.
 A spokesperson for the company, which has announced new privacy features in recent weeks, did not respond to an emailed request for clarification about these internal safeguards by time of publication.
 But Kennedy’s general point is: If you use Facebook, the company has a “file” on you, built on your likes, habits, purchases and other data.
-Facebook can also track you even if you don’t have a Facebook account, relying on cookies, “like” buttons, and other plug-ins embedded on third-party sites; in many cases, it may be tracking your locations and even your offline purchases.
+According to a 2016 ProPublica report, Facebook collects over 29,000 different criteria for each individual user.
+Facebook can also track you even if you don’t have a Facebook account, relying on cookies, “like” buttons, and other plug-ins embedded on third-party sites; in many cases, it may be tracking your locations and your offline purchases.
 And it is using all that data to help its advertisers, whoever they may be, change your mind.

 Facebook isn’t alone of course; thanks to a decades-long head start, many large American conglomerates have extensive data on consumers, and with the help of a thriving data brokerage industry, virtually any company can access mountains of individuals’ data too.